NativeScript/push-plugin/README.md

 | actionsForDefaultContext | Array | Required.
 Array of string identifiers of actions. |
 | actionsForMinimalContext | Array | Required.
 Array of string identifiers of actions. |

+For more information about iOS interactive notifications, please visit the [Apple Developer site](https://developer.apple.com/notifications/)

 *Javascript*
 ```Javascript
 	var settings = {